acikgozb/dotfiles/setup/notes.md

 - A role is added for Neovim.
 Currently, Golang and .NET are installed, and formatters are still in pending status.

+- A role is added for zsh before moving on with nvim configuration.

 TODO:

-- Add zsh configuration before moving on with the languages and the formatters.
-Because sourcing the .zshrc file is needed in some language installations.
-So by skipping zsh it becomes harder to configure the rest of the stuff.

 - Install the tools below for user (not just nvim):